husarion/panther_ros/panther_lights/README.md

 - `image` [*string*]: path to an image file.
 Only global paths are valid.
 Allows using `$(find ros_package)` syntax.
 - `repeat` [*int*, optional]: number of times the animation will be repeated, by default animation will run once.
 - `type` [*string*]: required field specyfying animation type, for `ImageAnimation` value should be `image_animation`.

+#### BatteryAnimation

+Animation returning frame to display based on `param` value representing battery percentage.
+Animation displays two stripes moving towards the edges stopping at a point representing battery percentage and filling back to the center.
+Color changes from red (battery discharged) to green (battery full).
+Supported keys are:

+- `brightness` [*float*, optional]: animation brightness.
+This will overwrite `global_brightness` for a given animation.
+- `duration` [*float*]: duration of a single battery animation.
+- `repeat` [*int*, optional]: number of times the animation will be repeated, by default animation will run once.
+- `type` [*string*]: required field specyfying animation type, for `BatteryAnimation` value should be `battery_animation`.

 :bulb: **NOTE:** The overall display duration of an animation is a product of a single image duration and repeat count.
 It can't exceed 10 seconds.